 Trillion cut diamonds are exposed to chipping at their pointed ends, especially if you happen to handle such a diamond unmounted.
 However, if the stone is properly set in its mounting, this potential problem should never be a concern.

-- Trillion diamonds require special attention to prongs.
+Trillion diamonds require special attention to prongs.
 Because of their non-standard shape, such stones need secure prongs to protect the tips from chipping and breaking.
 It is highly recommended to have your trillion cut diamond set in V-prong.
-This type of prong will wrap the tips and protect them from possible damages.
+This type of prong will wrap the tips and protect them from possible damage.
 In case of choosing the classic prong setting, make sure the prongs are large enough to cover the tips to avoid the risk of chipping.

 Trillion cut diamonds need extra cleaning since they have less depth compared to the round and princess cuts.
 Because of its shallow cut, the sparkle of a trillion cut diamond can be easily dimmed by even a little dust or dirt.
 This means you will need to clean it more frequently to enjoy its brilliance and sparkle.